#include <lcio.h>

 description of amparms.

-returns a FILE
+afopen returns a FILE object associated

 with the named file.
-If the file cannot be opened, a NULL
+If the file cannot be opened, a NULL value

 is returned.

-and files opened with fopen
+afopen and files opened with fopen

 interchangeably.
-The name
+The name and mode arguments to

-have the same meanings and formats as the corresponding
+afopen have the same meanings and formats as the corresponding

-fopen
+fopen arguments.

-The function call afopen(name, mode, "", "")
+The function call afopen(name, mode, "", "") is equivalent to

-fopen(name, mode)
+fopen(name, mode).

 matrix